 Most popular digital ad formats:

 There are several options to go for, depending on your niche specifics and business goals.
-Here are some of the most efficient digital ad formats for profitable monetization, as well as highly targeted advertising campaigns:
+Here are some of the most efficient digital ad formats for profitable monetization, as well as highly targeted online advertising campaigns:

 Most popular ad sizes:

-Most universal sizes according to Google include:
+Most universal sizes according to the Google Display network include: